GregValiant/GV-PostProcessors/README.md

 PurgeLinesAndUnload - found a couple of bugs (typos) and added support for machines with disallowed areas.
 Added moves when a multi-extruder printer travels to the purge tower at the beginning of a print.

 -----------------------------------------------------------------------------
-Here is a list of the post-processors and a brief description of what they do.
+Here is a list of the Cura post-processors and a brief description of what they do.
+See the Prusa folder for the Prusa/Orca scripts.
 Most of these provide tweaks to a gcode.
 Some are my own ideas and others are ideas from posters on various forums.
 Then it becomes "I wonder if I can do that...".

 **AAA Post Process ReadMe:**